MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/series-fbprophet-forecast-fl.md

 ---
 # series_fbprophet_forecast_fl()

 The function `series_fbprophet_forecast_fl()` takes an expression containing a time series (dynamic numerical arrays of time stamps and values) as input, and predicts the values of the last trailing points using the [Prophet algorithm](https://facebook.github.io/prophet/).
 The function returns both the forecasted points and their confidence intervals.
-Note that this function is just a KQL wrapper to Prophet() class, and exposes only the parameters that are mandatory for prediction.
-Feel free to modify your copy to support additional parameters (holidays, change points, Fourier order etc.)
+This function is just a KQL wrapper to Prophet() class, and exposes only the parameters that are mandatory for prediction.
+Feel free to modify your copy to support more parameters (holidays, change points, Fourier order etc.)

 > [!NOTE]
 > * `series_fbprophet_forecast_fl()` is a [UDF (user-defined function)](../query/functions/user-defined-functions.md).
 For more information, see [usage](#usage).